N.C. A&T Alumnus Riley Receives Patent-Pending for Fashion Technology Invention

 Dr. Velma Speight Young alumna Award

-Waynette Kimball ’08, ’10, a native of Halifax County and current Raleigh resident, earned her bachelor’s degree in agricultural economics and master’s in agricultural education from A&T’s College of Agriculture and Environmental Sciences.
-She is an administrative specialist for the U.S.Department of Agriculture’s Farm Service Agency North Carolina Office.
+Waynette Kimball ’08, ’10, a native of Halifax County and Raleigh, North Carolina, resident, earned her bachelor’s degree in agricultural economics and master’s in agricultural education from A&T’s College of Agriculture and Environmental Sciences.
+She is an administrative specialist for the USDA’s Farm Service Agency North Carolina Office.

 As a liaison to all 100 North Carolina counties, Kimball manages budgeting, training and development, purchasing and procurement, contract requisitions and real property.

-A dedicated A&T alumna and ambassador, she is equally passionate about all things agriculture.
+A dedicated A&T alumna and ambassador, Kimball is equally passionate about all things agriculture.
 She has served on several advisory committees, spear-headed recruitment initiatives, chaired numerous events and actively served the Halifax Northampton and Durham chapters of NCA&TSU alumni association.
-Kimball is a founding member of the Roanoke Valley HBCU Collaborative Association and the Brown Kimball Education Foundation which helps students pursue their academic aspirations.
+She is a founding member of the Roanoke Valley HBCU Collaborative Association and the Brown Kimball Education Foundation, which helps students pursue their academic aspirations.

 In 2023, Kimball was appointed to the Advisory Council for the Office of Alumni Relations, connecting young alumni with their predecessors to further build community and foster partnerships.

-She has also been recognized for her service and leadership as a member of Alpha Kappa Alpha Sorority, Incorporated, and continues to give of her time, talent and treasure for that venerable organization as well.
+Kimball has also been recognized for her service and leadership as a member of Alpha Kappa Alpha Sorority, Inc., and continues to give of her time, talent and treasure for that venerable organization as well.

-Kimball, along with her brother Wayne Kimball '11, are proud legacies of their mother Georgette Kimball '77.
-Together they represent the best of A&T.
+Kimball and her brother, Wayne Kimball '11, are proud legacies of their mother Georgette Kimball '77.
+Together, they represent the best of A&T.